Hi friends, thanks for stopping by to read about how I’m arranging housesitting positions.

 The £29 registration fee was really worth it to me.

-If saving money while traveling appeals to you, you might want to look into house and pet sitting.
+If saving money while travelling appeals to you, you might want to look into house and pet sitting.
 Obviously there are no guarantees you’ll be offered a housesit after paying a registration fee.
 You just have to keep watching for new housesit offers and applying right away.

 Now all that’s left for me to do is book and pay for my flight to London.
 Luckily there are several flights departing daily from Vancouver.